-- 3.3.2 Width requirements within escape routes shall be as follows: - a) Width of all available escape routes: the total combined width of all available escape routes shall allow 7 mm/person for horizontal travel and 9 mm/person for vertical travel. - b) Not an accessible route: if the escape route is not an accessible route, it shall have a minimum width of 850 mm for horizontal travel and 1000 mm for vertical travel, except in the following cases: - i) if an escape route is within an exitway, its width shall be no less than 1000 mm, and - ii) if there is no requirement for people with disabilities, the occupant load is less than 50 and the escape route is within an open path, its width may be reduced to 700 mm for horizontal travel and 850 mm for vertical travel. - c) Accessible route: if the escape route is an accessible route, it shall have a minimum width of 1200 mm for both horizontal and vertical travel.
+- 3.3.2 Width requirements within escape routes shall be as follows: - a) Width of all available escape routes: the total combined width of all available escape routes shall allow 7 mm/person for horizontal travel and 9 mm/person for vertical travel. - b) Not an accessible route or accessible stair: if the escape route is not an accessible route or accessible stair, it shall have a minimum width of 850 mm for horizontal travel and 1000 mm for vertical travel, except in the following cases: - i) if an escape route is within an exitway, its width shall be no less than 1000 mm, and - ii) if there is no requirement for people with disabilities, the occupant load is less than 50 and the escape route is within an open path, its width may be reduced to 700 mm for horizontal travel and 850 mm for vertical travel. - c) Accessible routes and accessible stairs: if the escape route is an accessible route or accessible stair, it shall have a minimum width of 1200 mm for horizontal travel and 1100 mm for vertical travel.